The Ultimate Guide to Automating RFP Responses: Best Practices & Tools for Success

 Step 1: Map Your Current State

 Before evaluating tools, document your actual workflow.
-We recommend tracking 3-5 RFP responses in detail:
+Track 3-5 RFP responses in detail:

 • Time spent on each phase (kickoff, research, drafting, review, finalization)